perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 talk about next,.
 And each one he'd theatrically throw over his shoulder after he was done with it.
 Remember, the slides are to show things to the audience, not to help you remember what you're talking about.
-Think of the lightning talk as a narrative with visual aids â someone once told me presenting a lightning talk is just like having a conversation with the audience where they don't speak for five minutes.
+Think of the lightning talk as a narrative with visual aids — someone once told me presenting a lightning talk is just like having a conversation with the audience where they don't speak for five minutes.